Skip to main content

 Add an anchor link to other content

-2. A sidebar will appear.
-Type a descriptive Anchor Name (e.g. Rework-Mobile) and press 'X' to close the sidebar.
-This name will be used to reference the anchor later.
+4. A sidebar will appear.
+Type a descriptive Anchor Name (e.g. Rework-Mobile) and close the sidebar.
+This name will be used to reference the anchor later, so remember it or make a note of it.

 📝 Note: